sam-tam-sam/DWA/README.md

 STA mode (Single-Threaded Apartment).

-PowerShell with .NET Framework 4.x and WinForms:
+Windows PowerShell 5.1 recommended (with .NET Framework 4.x and WinForms).

-Windows PowerShell 5.1 recommended.

-PnpDevice module (built into modern Windows) for device enable/disable:

-If unavailable, HID disable/enable is skipped with a warning.
+PnpDevice PowerShell module (included in modern Windows).
+If missing, HID disable/enable is skipped.

-Quick Run (One-Liner)
+Quick Start (One-Liner)
-From an elevated Command Prompt (Run as administrator):
+Run from an elevated Command Prompt (Run as administrator):

 powershell -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"

-Notes:

--sta is required (WinForms).

--ep Bypass applies to the launched process only.

--nop and -w hidden are optional for cleaner UX.

-If the environment doesn’t resolve powershell in PATH, use the full path:
+If PATH doesn’t resolve powershell:

 "C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe" -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"

-For 32-bit shell on 64-bit Windows:
+From a 32‑bit shell on 64‑bit Windows:

 "C:\Windows\Sysnative\WindowsPowerShell\v1.0\powershell.exe" -nop -w hidden -sta -ep Bypass -c "iwr -useb https://raw.githubusercontent.com/sam-tam-sam/DWA/main/script.ps1 | iex"

+Notes

+-sta is required because the script uses WinForms and low-level keyboard hooks.

+-ep Bypass applies only to the launched process.

+-nop and -w hidden are optional for a cleaner UX.

 Headless Mode
-When the script detects a non-interactive desktop (e.g., some remote agents/services), it:
+When the script detects a non-interactive desktop:

-Skips UI and input blocking.
+Skips UI, input blocking, and hooks.

-Disables targeted HID devices (if possible).
+Applies HID device changes (if possible).

 Simulates progress in the console.

 Restores devices on exit.

-This avoids “UserInteractive” errors when no desktop is available.
+This avoids “UserInteractive” errors when no desktop is available (e.g., some agent/service sessions).

-Safety and Cleanup
+HID Targeting and Exclusions
-The script attempts to:
+The script matches device names case-insensitively using patterns:

-Always unblock input, unclip the cursor, and show the cursor on exit.

-Re-enable any devices it disabled.

-Perform a final cleanup in a “finally” block to handle unexpected errors.

-If a device fails to re-enable immediately (“Generic failure”), try:

-pnputil /scan-devices

-Re-run Enable-PnpDevice for that InstanceId in an elevated, interactive session.

-In rare cases, sign-out/restart may be needed for touch/pen stacks.

-Customize Target Devices
-Targets are matched case-insensitively by name patterns.
-You can edit these arrays in the script:

-TargetPatterns: touch pad/touchpad, touch screen/touchscreen, digitizer/pen, HID-compliant variants, Wacom.
+Targets include: touch pad/touchpad, touch screen/touchscreen, digitizer/pen, HID-compliant touch devices, Wacom.

-Exclusions: keyboard, mouse, generic USB input, essential HID devices.
+Exclusions include: keyboard/mouse, generic USB input devices, essential system HID devices.

-This prevents accidental loss of core input like keyboards/mice.
+Edit the TargetPatterns and Exclusions arrays in the script to suit specific hardware.

 Local Run (Cloned Repo)
-If you cloned the repo, run from an elevated PowerShell:
+From an elevated Windows PowerShell:

 powershell.exe -sta -ExecutionPolicy Bypass -File .\script.ps1

+Troubleshooting
+'powershell' is not recognized:

+Use the full path: System32 or Sysnative (for 32‑bit shell on 64‑bit OS).

+UI fails with “not in UserInteractive mode”:

+Run in an interactive user desktop session (local or via RDP), or rely on headless mode.

+HID re-enable “Generic failure”:

+Run a device rescan: pnputil /scan-devices

+Re-run enabling per InstanceId in elevated PowerShell:

+Enable-PnpDevice -InstanceId 'HID......' -Confirm:$false

+In rare cases, sign-out or restart may be needed for touch/pen stacks.

+No PnpDevice module:

+The script continues without HID disable/enable and logs a warning.

 Security Notes
-Running with Administrator privileges and bypassing execution policy carries risk—only run scripts from trusted sources.
+Running with Administrator and bypassing execution policy has risk—use trusted sources only.

-The script intentionally restricts input and device functionality temporarily; test in a safe environment before production use.
+The script intentionally restricts input and hides/limits devices temporarily; test in a safe environment first.

-Troubleshooting
-“‘powershell’ is not recognized”: use full path (System32 or Sysnative).

-“UserInteractive” error: run in a user desktop session (local or RDP), or rely on headless mode in non-interactive environments.

-HID re-enable failures: use pnputil /scan-devices, or re-run Enable-PnpDevice for each InstanceId in an elevated, interactive session.
+Known Limitations
+Some environments block UI or hooks (non-interactive sessions).

+Certain HID devices may require a rescan or reboot to fully restore after changes.

+Third-party security tools may flag input blocking or Win32 API calls.

+File Structure
+script.ps1

+Main script with UI, input blocking, device targeting, and headless fallback.

 License
-MIT (or your preferred license).
+MIT

+Contributing
+Issues and pull requests are welcome.
+Please include:

+OS version

+PowerShell version

+Whether the session was interactive or headless

+Relevant console logs (redact sensitive info)

+Support
+Open an issue if you have questions, bugs, or feature requests.